-From a technical position, this means that your migrant worker employees are likely to be working in breach of their visa conditions and that you are employing them in a position for which they do not have lawful permission to work.
+From a technical position, if your employee is working in breach of their visa conditions, you are employing them in a position for which they do not have lawful permission to work.
 There are potentially serious consequences for breach of visa conditions for both migrant workers and their employers.
 Migrant workers can potentially be liable for deportation and employers can potentially be considered to be employing migrants illegally and therefore be non-compliant with immigration law.

-In the meantime, technically both employer and migrant worker are likely to be in breach of immigration law.
-However, given the global scale and exceptional circumstances that the pandemic has created, our expectation is that INZ’s policy approach should (hopefully) be sympathetic to employers and migrant workers who have needed to invoke extreme measures in order to preserve job security during the lockdown.
+Given the global scale and exceptional circumstances that the pandemic has created, our expectation is that INZ’s policy approach should (hopefully) be more sympathetic to employers and migrant workers who have needed to invoke extreme measures in order to preserve job security during the lockdown.

-We are hopeful that concessions will be made to provide a limited grace period in which technical breaches that are directly related to COVID-19 matters will be accepted.
-We would expect there to be limited parameters in which an employer or employee can rely on these concessions, with a view to them being restored to the terms and conditions on which the visa was initially granted fairly quickly after the lockdown ends.
+However, any concessions that are made may only provide a limited grace period in which technical breaches that are directly related to COVID-19 matters will be tolerated (if at all).
+We would expect there may be some limited parameters in which an employer or employee can rely on these concessions, with a view to them being restored to the terms and conditions on which the visa was initially granted fairly quickly after the lockdown ends.
 It will be important for employers to keep watch for the policy details being announced and then undertake a careful analysis of what that means for you and your employees.